 - Combi ovens diversify the kitchen’s cooking options and can help save energy.
 Consider a high-efficiency combi option, including those with the ENERGY STAR® logo, and potentially chop your costs by at least another 30%.

 - Did you know nearly 90% of chefs prefer cooking with natural gas?
 Due to excellent results and up to a 50% reduction in operating costs on high efficiency natural gas equipment, it’s the preferred choice of foodservice operators.

 Source: Gas Foodservice Equipment Network (GFEN) “Chef Energy Preference Study”

 - It pays to use natural gas for your foodservice cooking operations based on the costs associated with the average foodservice kitchen.
 Did you know that restaurants use up to three times more energy per square foot compared to any other type of commercial facility?

-- Restaurants use 3 to 5 times more energy per square foot compared to any other type of commercial facility which is equivalent to the energy used annually in 22 homes.
+- Restaurants use three to five times more energy per square foot compared to any other type of commercial facility which is equivalent to the energy used annually in 22 homes.
 This is why using high efficiency, natural gas foodservice equipment in your commercial kitchen can help you save significantly on your foodservice operating costs.

 - When running a commercial kitchen, ask your kitchen staff and chefs to focus on turning equipment down or off when it is not being used to save energy.
-Up to 50 percent off of appliance energy consumption is used when equipment is on but nothing is cooking.
+Up to 50% of appliance energy consumption is used when equipment is on, but nothing is cooking.
 Posting a start-up and shutdown schedule on each appliance as a guide is a simple yet effective way to keep track of equipment energy consumption if your appliances do not have an automatic idle control to automatically reduce this wasted energy.